-- 3.2.1 The Committee Chair in conjunction with the Director of Workforce will set the Agenda for meetings. - 3.2.2 The Agenda and supporting papers will be sent out at least five working days in advance of the meetings. - 3.2.3 All papers will clearly state the agenda reference, the author, the purpose of the paper and the action the Committee is asked to consider.
+- 4.6.1 Administrative support for the Committee will be provided by the Executive PA of the Director of Workforce. - 4.6.2 The Executive PA of the Director of Workforce will attend to take the minutes of the meeting, maintain a log of actions and a Committee Workplan, provide appropriate support to the Chair and Committee members, and support the preparation of an Annual Report on the work of the Committee for presentation to the NHS 24 Board. - 4.6.3 The Committee Chair in conjunction with the Director of Workforce will set the agenda for meetings. - 4.6.4 The agenda and supporting papers will be sent out at least five working days in advance of the meetings. - 4.6.5 All papers will clearly state the agenda reference, the author, the purpose of the paper, and the action the Committee is asked to consider.